Point interactions and singular solutions to semilinear elliptic equations: Further extensions and remarks

 \subsection{Complex solutions}

 In quantum mechanics, Schr\"odinger operators with point interactions are naturally realized on $L^2(\R^d;\C)$.
-Accordingly, one may also consider complex-valued solutions to equation \eqref{eq:singular_elliptic}, and the equivalence result of Theorem~\ref{th:main_equivalence} still holds.
+Accordingly, one may also consider complex-valued solutions to equation \eqref{eq:singular_elliptic}, and the equivalence results provided by Theorems~\ref{th:main_equivalence}-\ref{th:equivalence-weak} still hold.
 Indeed, in view of the gauge invariance of the nonlinear term, it suffices to impose condition \eqref{eq:below-green} on both the real and the imaginary parts of $u$.
-Interest in complex-valued solutions already arises in the regular setting, in particular in the study of vortices for nonlinear Schr\"odinger equations and related models, such as the Gross--Pitaevskii and Ginzburg--Landau equations; see, e.g., \cite{CEQ} and \cite[Chapter 15]{fibich}.
+Interest in complex-valued solutions already arises in the regular setting, in particular in the study of vortices for nonlinear Schr\"odinger equations and related models, such as the Gross--Pitaevskii and Ginzburg--Landau equations; see, e.g., \cite{CEQ},\cite[Chapter 15]{fibich} and references therin.
 For instance, when $d=2$, \eqref{eq:singular_elliptic} admits regular solutions of the form $f(r)e^{\ii n\theta}$, where $(r,\theta)$ are polar coordinates and $n\in\Z$ is the vortex degree.
 The study of non-constant phase solutions, including vortex-type profiles, in the singular setting is an interesting direction for future research.
 The complex-valued version of Theorem~\ref{th:main_equivalence} provides an operator-theoretic framework for such an analysis.